iotexproject/arduino-sdk/README.md

 Follow the below steps in order to use VSCode to develop and contribute to the library:

-1. Install the *Remote - Containers* VSCode extension.
+1. Install the *Dev Containers* VSCode extension.

 2. Open the directory containing this repository in VSCode.

-3. Press `F1` and enter `Remote-Containers: Rebuild and reopen in container`.
+3. Press `F1` and enter `Dev Containers: Rebuild and Reopen in Container`.

 4. Wait until the container is started.
 It should take a couple of minutes.